17 Best Cities in Florida

 While Tallahassee feels more like a university town than the state's capital, this northern metropolis is full of charm.
 Being so close to Georgia, Southern hospitality (and menu items from the deep south) abound in this laid-back spot.

 Tallahassee's two universities, Florida State and Florida Agricultural & Mechanical, help enliven the area, boosting its arts and foodie scenes.
 Without them, this beautiful town (we're talking oak tree-canopied roads, stately buildings, and rolling hills) would run the risk of being a bit too chill.

-The center of town is marked by the 22-storey “new” Capitol building.
-A bit of an eyesore, this concrete skyscraper is saved by the delightful historic Capitol building that lies before it.
+The center of town is marked by the 22-storey "new" Capitol building.
+Catching the view from the top is one of the best things to do in Tallahassee.
+The building is a bit of an eyesore, but this concrete skyscraper is saved by the delightful historic Capitol building that lies before it.